Fabmicro-LLC/VexRiscvWithHUB12ForKarnix/README.md

 This repository contains synthesizable RISC-V CPU core, SoC and C program which all run on Karnix ASB-254 board and turn it into HUB-12 or HUB-75 adapter for controlling appropriate LED matrixes over Modbus/UDP protocol.

-The used RV32I core is [VexRiscrv](https://github.com/SpinalHDL/VexRiscv) together with Murax SoC] are written in [SpanalHDL](https://github.com/SpinalHDL/SpinalHDL) hardware description language, please check [SpinalHDL Documentation](https://spinalhdl.github.io/SpinalDoc-RTD/master/index.html) for more details.
+The used RV32I core is [VexRiscrv](https://github.com/SpinalHDL/VexRiscv) together with Murax SoC are written in [SpinalHDL](https://github.com/SpinalHDL/SpinalHDL) hardware description language, please check [SpinalHDL Documentation](https://spinalhdl.github.io/SpinalDoc-RTD/master/index.html) for more details.

 ## Dependencies